elnobun/Navigation-Menu-Javascript/README.md

 link?*

-As simple those questions may be, I noticed that many developers approach this with so much complexity of code, when it can be achieved using 7 lines of code.
+As simple those questions may be, I noticed that many developers approach this with so much complexity, when it can be achieved using fewer lines of readable code.

 Most people prefer using the `jQuery` approach, which to be honest, is very easy.
 However, replicating the same thing